shushen/dpdk-ovs/docs/06_Known_Issues.md

 Many of the tests also fail due to differences in the required parameters for utilities such as `ovs-dpctl` (that is, Intel® DPDK vSwitch's version of these utilities require EAL parameters).
 As a result, these tests should be used as guidelines only.

 In addition to the standard unit tests, Intel® DPDK vSwitch extends the testsuite with a number of "Intel® DPDK vSwitch"-specific unit tests.
 These tests require root privileges to run, due to the use of hugepages by the Intel® DPDK library.
 These tests are currently the only tests guaranteed to pass.

 ______

-## OFTest

-Adding a route when using virtual Ethernet devices has been known to cause system instability.
-The root cause of this issue is currently being investigated.

-A number of OFTest tests currently fail.
-In most cases, this failure is due to missing functionality in either standard Open vSwitch or Intel® DPDK vSwitch.
-These issues will be resolved as additional functionality is added.
-A full list containing the current status of the tests is given in Section 12.3.

-OFTest has been validated agains Scapy v2.2.

-______